 5. How long should I quarantine myself with the flu?

 Tamiflu is a medication usually prescribed for flu caused by the influenza virus.
-But can you take Tamiflu while pregnant?
+But is Tamiflu safe during pregnancy?
 The answer is yes if prescribed by a healthcare professional.
 However, before taking this medication, talk to your doctor about the dosage, potential side effects, and precautions.
 Though your symptoms could resolve after you begin the course of medication, you must not skip or discontinue using it unless your doctor says so.
 Nevertheless, you may follow preventive measures such as frequent handwashing, maintaining clean surroundings, and getting a flu shot to avoid flu infection during pregnancy.

 2. Oseltamivir; MedlinePlus, US National Library of Medicine